Sekelenao/Sekelenao/README.md

   Java is the technology in which I possess the highest level of expertise, a proficiency acquired through learning from esteemed experts in the field.
 The areas I have delved into include :

-  - Full-stack development using Spring and ORM (and briefly Quarkus)
+  - Full-stack development using Spring and ORM
   - Implementation of complex data structures
   - Concurrency and vectorization
   - Design patterns